Travel.State.Gov > International Travel > Emergencies > What the Department of State Can and Can't Do in a Crisis

 If the U.S. government is able to coordinate an evacuation:

 Generally, you will need to:

-Sometimes situations are so dangerous that we are not able to help organize evacuation options.
-Under these conditions, we suggest that you stay at a safe location and leave as soon as you can do so safely, using transportation you are able to find on your own.
+Sometimes situations are so dangerous that we suggest that you stay at a safe location and leave as soon as you can do so safely.

 In many crisis situations, we may only provide information on conditions in the country, such as warning about areas of unrest, how and where to seek help, and other useful information.
 In more severe situations, we may recommend that U.S. citizens leave the immediate area or even the foreign country.
 If commercial transportation is unavailable, and if we have consular officers at the embassy or consulate, and if the conditions permit, we will do our best to identify what transportation options may be available to help U.S. citizens travel out of the crisis location.
-Sometimes situations are so dangerous that we are not able to help organize any departure options.
-When this happens, we suggest that you stay at a safe location and leave as soon as you can do so safely, using transportation you are able to find on your own.
-While we work closely with the Department of Defense, you should not expect the U.S. military to assist you when we recommend that you leave a country, as conditions may not permit such assistance.
+Sometimes situations are so dangerous that we suggest that you stay at a safe location and leave as soon as you can do so safely.

 In general, the U.S. government cannot provide in-country transportation to individuals or groups during a crisis.
 Security conditions and limited resources can also restrict our ability to move freely around the country.
 Please pay close attention to our travel and safety information, monitor local conditions, and have a plan of action in case of emergency that does not rely on U.S. government transportation assistance.